DataBoySu/databoysu-readme-translator/README.md

 </picture><br>

 > Default: **9 languages** \
-> Perfect for trial & first runs
+> Perfect for trial & first runs \
+> Below steps need to be done only once, on future readme changes, workflow will run automatically

 1. Create a file named `.github/workflows/translate.yml` in your repository and paste in it, the workflow file below.
 2. Commit Changes and/or Push the changes